QuBenhao/LeetCode/problems/problems_1718/problem.md

 # 1718.
-Construct the Lexicographically Largest Valid Sequence
+Construct the Lexicographically Largest Valid Sequence [Rating: 2080.04]

 Given an integer `n`, find a sequence that satisfies all of the following: